whisthq/whist/main-webserver/README.md

 │   │       │   ├── logs.py --> our webserver logging config
 │   │       │   ├── sql_commands.py --> helpers for SQL commit, update, and deletion
 │   │       │   └── tokens.py --> utils for generating JWTs
-│   │       ├── mail
+│   │       └── mail
-│   │       │   └── mail_client.py --> helpers for mail generation
+│   │           └── mail_client.py --> helpers for mail generation
-│   ├── maintenance
-│   │   └── maintenance_manager.py --> helpers for webserver maintenance mode
 │   ├── models --> Python classes, on which arbitrary methods may be defined, corresponding to our DB tables │   │   ├── _meta.py -->  the scripts initializing SQLAlchemy │   │   ├── hardware.py -->  tables in our hardware schema